Nexfinity/CakeyBot-Wiki/core/setup-custom-bot.md

 4. Repeat for every server you want to use the custom bot in.

 ## Inviting Your Custom Bot
-1. On the Discord Developer dashbaord select your bot application
+1. On the Discord Developer dashboard select your bot application
-2. Go to the "Oauth2"->"General" page from the elft navigation bar
+2. Go to the "OAuth2"->"General" page from the left navigation bar
 3. Click the "Add Redirect" button
 <image src="https://wiki.cakeybot.app/redirects.png" width="800px">
 4. In the text field enter `https://cakeybot.app` and hit the "Save" button